mpetuska/kmdc/docs/CONTRIBUTING.md

 Since sandbox is used as a main way to "test" changes in development as well as to showcase the implemented components, some structure is imposed on its usage to keep everything tidy and easy to navigate.

-* Each use-case or component should have its own dedicated samples file in [sandbox/src/jsMain/samples](../sandbox/src/jsMain/samples)
+* Each use-case or ui should have its own dedicated samples file in [sandbox/src/jsMain/samples](../sandbox/src/jsMain/samples)
 * No changes should be made in the sandbox outside of `samples` package as the ad-hock samples framework is configured to register and render all samples in a proper layout automagically.